d5s14

 Ship financing is still seen by many credit “experts” as high risk business

-which requires specialised lending skills and access to substantial volumes of
+which requires specialised lending skills and access to substantial

 market information.
 The latter two are truisms however in our experience of the